jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

 Step 3 - Delete duplicate rows from the dataset

-Step 4 - Delete columns that have only single-value
+Step 4 - Delete columns that have only single-value & columns with blanks and single-values.

 Step 5 - Delete static columns